YSaadaoui/YSaadaoui/README.md

 **<div align="center">🔷Software Engineer🔷</div>**

-Welcome to my GitHub profile, I am a Software enginneer who enjoys sharing my work and contributing to open source projects.
+Welcome to my GitHub profile, I am a Software Enginneer who enjoys sharing my work and contributing to open source projects.
 I am passionnate about everything related to Java, spring boot, distributed systems, angular end Devops.
 On this page, you can find a collection of my repos and projects

 <ul>
     <li>📧 You can contact me at <a href="mailto:saadaoui9youssef@gmail.com">saadaoui9youssef@gmail.com</a></li>
     <li>🤝 I'm open to collaborating on open-source projects</li>
-    <li>💬 Ask me about (if I can help, sure!
-I will do):
+    <li>💬 Ask me about :
         <ul style="list-style-type: none; margin-top: 0;">
             <li>🌐 Software Engineering And Web Development</li>
             <li>☕ Java ecosystem: Spring Boot | Microservices</li>